Short form cricket: T20 Cricket

 So far, Twenty20 has proved very popular with the public.
 On 15 July 2004, Middlesex vs. Surrey (the first Twenty20 game to be held at Lord's) attracted a crowd of 26,500, the largest attendance for any county game other than a one-day final since 1953.

 On 5 August 2004, New Zealand Women defeated England Women in the first international Twenty20 match, played at Hove in England.

 On 12 January 2005, Australia's first Twenty20 game was played at the WACA Ground between the Western Warriors and the Victorian Bushrangers.
 It drew a sellout crowd of 20,700 – the largest seen at the ground for many years.

 On 17 February 2005, Australia defeated New Zealand in the first men's international Twenty20 match, played at Eden Park in Auckland.

 100-ball cricket

-The 100 ball game was first proposed by the ECB in 2016, with the first club level games starting in England 2019.
-It was first played at professional level by a new city-based competition called The Hundred, with 8 teams from England and Wales, that started in 2021.
+The 100-ball game was first proposed by the ECB in 2016, with the first club level games starting in England 2019.
+It was first played at the professional level by a new city-based competition called The Hundred, with 8 teams from England and Wales, that started in 2021.